Anne-SophieMReber/CV-Repo/README.md

 This is originally a jupyter notebook on simulating soundwaves by solving the wave equation in two dimensions.
 The project was intended to look at how sound spread in a room and includes animations of the solution in 2d and 3d plots.
 The whole project was written in Python and the text added in markdown.

 ### Charged particles:
 Originally a jupyter notebook on simulating charged particles interacting with different electrical fields.
 A simple Forward-Euler algorithm.
+Created with another student who did the theoretical aspect as I did all the coding.